-Nuclear energy plays an essential role in our country’s clean energy future.
-The generation of electricity from nuclear plants contributes no carbon dioxide or air pollution and is among the country’s largest sources of clean energy.
+Nuclear energy plays an essential role in securing our country’s clean energy future.
+That’s because the generation of electricity from nuclear plants emits no carbon dioxide or air pollution and is the country’s largest source of clean energy.

-Reducing nuclear’s role in our energy portfolio could have devastating environmental impacts to our country and make it nearly impossible for us to meet our clean energy or carbon reduction goals.
-Nuclear energy produces more clean electricity than all other sources combined, and is the only source that can produce large amounts of electricity around the clock, 365 days a year.
-Overall, nuclear accounted for 60 percent of America’s clean energy generation in 2016.
+Reducing nuclear power’s role in our energy portfolio could have devastating environmental impacts on our country and make it nearly impossible for us to meet our clean energy or carbon reduction goals.
+Nuclear energy produces more carbon-free electricity than all other sources combined and is the only carbon-free energy source that can produce large amounts of electricity around the clock, 365 days a year.
+With the average reactor operating at 92 percent capacity – far higher than any other electricity resource – nuclear energy’s ability to provide massive amounts of reliable clean power is unparalleled, accounting for more than 45% of America’s clean energy generation in 2022.

-We have seen attempts to phase out nuclear energy create devastating environmental impacts internationally and in states throughout the U.S. In Germany, the phase-out of nuclear plants is estimated to have caused a 25 million ton increase in carbon emissions.
-In the U.S., states that have closed nuclear plants have seen significant increases in carbon emissions.
+We have seen attempts to phase out nuclear energy create devastating environmental impacts internationally and throughout the U.S. In Germany, the phase-out of nuclear plants is estimated to have caused a 25-million-ton increase in carbon emissions.
+In the U.S., states that have closed nuclear plants have seen significant increases in carbon emissions as well.
 In California, closing the San Onofre plant in 2012 contributed to a 35 percent increase in carbon emissions, and Vermont witnessed a 650,000 ton increase in just the two months following the closure of the Vermont Yankee plant.

 The detrimental impact of phasing out nuclear energy is clear.
-In the fight against climate change, supporting nuclear plants and investing in advanced nuclear technology could be a difference maker.
+In the fight against the climate crisis, supporting nuclear plants and investing in advanced nuclear technology could make all the difference.